Skip to content

 Traces

-Distributed tracing via OpenTelemetry.
-Django requests, database queries, cache operations, and outbound HTTP calls are instrumented automatically.
+Distributed tracing via OpenTelemetry (opentelemetry-python).
+Requests, database queries, cache operations, and outbound HTTP calls are instrumented automatically.

 DJANGO_O11Y = {